jelix/authentication-module/docs/en/workflow.md

 1. the user account step (named `get_account`): An event is emitted so a module managing accounts can give the account object corresponding to the user, if it has one.
-2. the create account step (named `access_validation`): it is called when there is no account, and if the account creation is permitted.
+2. the create account step (named `create_account`): it is called when there is no account, and if the account creation is permitted.
 An event is emitted so a module managing accounts can give the page where to redirect the user, and which shows a form to create the account for example.